Billing

 Sample billing (CPT) codes:

-• Office outpatient (OP) New Patient Visit (NPV) codes (90-minutes): 99205 or 99215; G2212
+• Office outpatient (OP) New Patient Visit (NPV) diagnostic/evaluation codes (up to 100-minutes total time) include: 90792, 99205 or 99215; 90836, 90785, G2212, 96127

-• Office OP evaluation and management (E/M) codes for established patients (55-minutes): 99214; 90838
+• Office OP evaluation and management (E/M) codes for established patients (60-minute appointment time): 99214 or 99215; 90838 or 90836

-• Office OP E/M codes for established patients (25-minutes): 99213; 90833
+• Office OP E/M codes for established patients (30-minute appointment time): 99213, 90833

-• Office OP E/M code for established patients (15-minutes): 99213
+• Office OP E/M code for established patients (15-minute appointment time): 99213

 • You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 This is called a Good Faith Estimate (GFE)

-• You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
+• You can also ask your health care provider, and any other provider you choose, for a GFE before you schedule an item or service.

-• If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
+• If you receive a bill that is $400 more than your GFE, you may dispute the bill.

-• Make sure to save a copy or picture of your Good Faith Estimate.
+• Make sure to save a copy or picture of your GFE

-• Understanding costs if you are uninsured or self-payhttps://www.cms.gov/nosurprises/consumers/understanding-costs-in-advance
+• Understanding costs if you are uninsured or self-pay: https://www.cms.gov/nosurprises/consumers/understanding-costs-in-advance

 Comments are closed.